-Web shell - a web shell is able to be uploaded to a web server to allow remote access to the web server, including the web server's file system.
+Web shell - a web shell can be uploaded to a web server to allow remote access to the web server, including the web server's file system.
 This can enable an attacker to gain remote access to a computer system via the internet, allowing the web shell to act as a remote access Trojan.